EinfachEli08/FastCraft/README.md

 FastCraft is a personal project where I, EinfachEli08, am recreating **Minecraft: Java Edition** in C++ line by line, version for version as closely as possible.
 In addition, I aim to build an **open-source Minecraft like game engine**, enabling others to experiment, learn, and create their own Minecraft-inspired projects.

 > [!IMPORTANT]
 > This project **does not include** Minecraft's original assets (textures, sounds, etc.).
 You must **provide your own assets** to comply with Mojang's guidelines and copyright laws.

+> [!WARNING]
+> FastCraft is a fan project and is not affiliated with Mojang, Microsoft, or Minecraft.
+It is created as a personal coding challenge.

 ## Features
 - Aiming for a 1:1 recreation of Minecraft: Java Edition in C++.